-The technical result, however, showed a profit of 68.15 million euros, down 49.16% on the profit obtained in 2021.
-The main factor behind this decline is the increase in claims incurred during the year to 76.00%, compared to 68.02% in 2021 as a result of inflationary pressures on the cost of claims.
-The cost of claims was particularly impacted by the marked increase in repair and replacement costs, the higher injury expense and the 13% increase in fatal accidents, plus the ageing of the car population, with a higher claims frequency.
+The technical result revealed a loss of € -25.2 million, down 137% on the profit obtained in 2022.
+The main factor driving this decline was the increase in the claims ratio during the year to 85.94%, compared to 76.00% in 2022, due to inflationary pressures on the cost of claims.
+In particular, the cost of claims was heavily impacted by the sharp increase in repair and replacement costs, higher expenditure on personal injury claims and higher hospital charges.

-The financial result amounted to 37 million euros, up 13.9% on the previous year, mainly due to the increase in net realised capital gains.
-These capital gains mainly include gains on foreign currency profiting from the rise in the dollar and gains from the sale of investment funds prior to the introduction of IFRS 9, in order to avoid volatility in the result by recognising changes in valuation through the statement of profit or loss for this type of financial asset.
-The average rate of return was 2.48% for fixed income securities and 11.55% for equities.
+The financial result amounted to € 29.4 million, down 20.5% on the previous year, mainly due to the reduction in net realised capital gains.
+In 2020, these capital gains mainly include gains on foreign currency profiting from the rise in the dollar and gains from the sale of investment funds prior to the introduction of IFRS 9, in order to avoid volatility in the result by recognising changes in valuation through the statement of profit or loss for this type of financial asset.
+The average rate of return was 2.61% for fixed income securities and 4.75% for equities.